Somatic Yoga & Essential Somatic Movement Classes

 Experience just how relaxed and at ease you can feel in your body and mind:

 Somatic Yoga Class

-The class combines gentle yet powerful Hanna Somatic Exercises to release muscular tension from the entire body with Yoga postures including slow sun salutations and standings.
+The class combines gentle yet powerful Essential Somatic Movements to release muscular tension from the entire body with Yoga postures including slow sun salutations and standings.
 The emphasis is on moving from the inside out and the class has a mindful, meditative quality to it.

 Time: Wednesday 9.30-10.45am

 Cost: £100 or £12 Drop In

 (No class on 17th April, 29th May, 5th June)